 Invasive Plant Removal

-Brazilian Pepper (Schinus terebinthifolius) is an invasive exotic tree that was imported from Brazil in the early 1800’s, for its ornamental value.
-Due to its thick crop of red berries from December-February, it became known as Florida holly .
-It fast took hold and has been wreaking havoc on the native landscape ever since .
-Brazilian Pepper is found extensively throughout Volusia county.
-The berries are spread by birds, squirrels and other animals as well as being carried by wind and water.
-Once the seed germinates, the tree grows rapidly, outcompeting native vegetation and forming dense impenetrable thickets where no other plants can grow, as it has leaves and tangled branches all the way to the ground.
+Brazilian Pepper (Schinus terebinthifolius) is an invasive exotic tree that was imported from Brazil in the early 1800’s for its ornamental value.
+Due to its thick crop of red berries from December-February, it became known as Florida holly.
+It fast took hold and has been wreaking havoc on the native landscape ever since.
+Brazilian Pepper is found extensively throughout Volusia County.
+The berries can be carried by wind and water, or spread by birds, squirrels and other animals.
+Once the seed germinates, the tree grows rapidly, outcompeting native vegetation and forming dense impenetrable thickets where no other plants can grow.

 It is very important to remove any trees that are accessible, not only from our parks, wetlands and wild areas, but also from private properties.
 The steps below will result in successful removal of Brazilian Pepper.